Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-12/_posts/2017-01-10-using-functions.md

 * rect()
 * ellipse()

-Can you believe all the functions you have used already?
+Can you believe all the functions you have used already? (see the previous section as to why)

 There are a couple of things to notice.
-When we **defined** functions, it starts with function, and the body contains the curly braces.
+When we **define** functions, it starts with keyword **function**, and the body is in between the curly braces.

-However, when you use functions, you call the function name, and then the name is followed by parentheses.
+However, when you use functions, you call the **function name**, and then the name is followed by **parentheses**.

 Except for Math.random(), all the other functions required numbers between the parenthesis.
 For example, the circle function requires an x, y, and a diameter.
 These are called **parameters**.
 When you call the function, then you pass **arguments** into the functions.